cch71/T27Website/content/policy/joining.md

 3. Adult leaders, complete and return the [Adult Application](https://www.scouting.org/resources/forms/?target=_blank) form under "Membership Applications" section.
    This is transmitted to the Capitol Area Council and is used for a criminal background checks.
-4. Log in to Troopmaster and update yours and your scout’s information.
-(If you haven’t received the invite yet, speak with an adult member of the Troop.)
+4. Log in to Troopmaster and update yours and your scout's information.
+(If you haven't received the invite yet, speak with an adult member of the Troop.)
-5. Complete and return an [Annual Health and Medical Record](https://www.scouting.org/health-and-safety/ahmr/?target=_blank) Part A and B(adults and youth) with registration.
+5. Complete and return an [Annual Health and Medical Record](https://www.scouting.org/health-and-safety/ahmr/?target=_blank) Part A and B (adults and youth) with registration.
 6. Pay registration fee for each scout: contact the Treasurer for amount

 - Scouts joining from Webelos/Arrow of Light, fee includes: